 As a cosmetic dentist, however, I worry a little about abrasive toothpastes.
 They can damage cosmetic dental bonding, or wear away slight amounts of tooth structure.
 That’s why, when people ask me to recommend the best whitening toothpaste, I tell them that my clear favorite is Supersmile.
 Rather than using an abrasive, it gently dissolves the protein pellicle on your tooth to which the stains attach.

 You probably haven’t heard of Supersmile, though, because it isn’t sold in drugstores with the other toothpastes.
 It’s manufacturer, realizing its unique benefits and the power of endorsements by dentists, originally restricted its distribution to dental offices.
 In the Internet age, it has expanded its marketing to allow you to buy it from their company website.
-Since I am a fan, I offered it to my dental patients for cost, and now offer it for sale through this website at a discount.
+Since I am a fan, I offered it to my dental patients for cost, and now provide a link to a place where you can buy it at a discount.
 Click here to read more about Supersmile and to find out how to buy it.

 But don’t expect a whitening toothpaste to whiten your teeth like your dentist would.
 People may imagine are imagining that their teeth are going to go to a lighter shade, just like their friend’s teeth, who paid her dentist $495 for a set of trays and some bleaching gel, and now her teeth light up the room in the dark.